7 of the Best Treats for Your Pug

 Fresh fruits are always good to feed your pug.
 Once again, there are some fruits that you need to stay away from and others that are great to feed regularly whilst others are occasional feeds as a lot of fruits are naturally high in sugar.
 And too much sugar is not good for your pugs health and definitely their waist line.
 The great things with some of the yes fruits like berries is you can pick them up frozen and have them ready to feed as a treat defrosted or frozen on a hot day.

 Say yes to: Blueberries, strawberries, blackberries, raspberries, apple (core removed), bananas, and watermelon.
+Check out these fruits your pug will love!

 Say no to: cherries, citrus fruits, grapes and tomatoes.